Etiqa/qasimodo-bdd-templates/Guide-writing-scenarios.md

-        Then I should land on Qasimodo Sign In page When I enter "Mark" into the Username text field And I enter "Pass" into the Password text field And I click in "Login" button
+        Then I should land on Qasimodo Sign In page When I enter "Mark" into the Username text field And I enter "Pass" into the Password text field And I click on "Login" button
         Then I should be logged in

 Avoid writing Scenarios like the above one, in which each step is like a traditional test.
-Behavior-driven is not just put BDD buzzwords in front of each step but instead the idea is describe how your feature should behave under some conditions, through examples.
+Behavior-driven is not just putting BDD buzzwords in front of each step but instead the idea is describing how your feature should behave under some conditions, through examples.
 Do you think the previous scenario is concise and clear to easily understand the feature behavior?

-Procedure-driven scenarios like the previous one, lead to write extremely long scenarios and generate confusion within the team.
+Procedure-driven scenarios lead to write extremely long scenarios and generate confusion within the team.
 Moreover, by writing procedural scenarios, you are tracing a path covering multiple system behaviours.

 An advice is **writing declarative steps** instead of imperative steps.
 For example, the steps: "When I open a web browser and I navigate to "https://{mydomain}.qasimodo.io"" "